 - When you use a sharp knife to cut veggies or meat, it leaves marks on the surface.
 And the depth of these marks might not bother you but are perfect for bacteria to thrive.
 A great amount of them still remains on the surface after washing the board.
 Therefore, it is difficult to sanitize a knife-scarred plastic surface manually.

 - But with advancements, many new plastic boards feature patterns and material that would not get deep knife scars.
-Also, they are suitable for deep clean and dry inside the dishwasher which reduces the risk of food contamination.
+Also, they are suitable for deep cleaning and drying inside the dishwasher which reduces the risk of food contamination.
 Plus, you get various color choices to match your kitchen style perfectly.

 - Plastic boards are no doubt cheap but are not very great for the environment.
 On the other hand, wood, though costly, is sustainable and environment-friendly.

 - All the above reasons are enough to say why wooden cutting boards are better than plastic ones.
 So now that you know wood is good, which among the different materials is the best?

 This material is getting more and more popular each day because of its outstanding qualities.
 It offers all the features that you want in your best chopping board.
 It is a naturally smooth wood that won’t splinter as well as is easy to maintain.
 Also, it is highly sustainable as the tree grows at a fast pace.
 On cutting the Acacia wood it leaves a sweet smell behind due to the presence of natural oils.
 These oils make it a block of natural water-resistant wood that will not dull your sharp knife fast.

 Check out: 5 Best Acacia Wood Cutting Boards Review